ArisBee/aristidebouix.cloud/content/en/policy.md

 The legal basis for processing your personal data is Article 6(1) a GDPR.

+### __Report-URI Ltd, UK__

+Report-URI ([read their privacy policy](https://report-uri.com/home/privacy_policy)) allows me to redirect failed or suspicious webrequests for analysis.
+The data collected on Report-URI is anonymized and doesn't contain your IP address or user-agent.

+The legal basis for processing your personal data is Article 6(1) a GDPR.

+### __AdEx Network OÜ, Estonia__

+Adex ([read their privacy policy](https://www.adex.network/tos/)) is an attempt to monetize my website traffic while serving some ads in a less privacy intrusive way.
+Adex relies on [Contextual Targeting](https://www.adex.network/blog/why-we-use-contextual-targeting/), and isn't supposed to collect any personal data.
+It loads ads from the domain `moonicorn.com`.

+The legal basis for processing your personal data is Article 6(1) a GDPR.

 ### __Gandi SAS, France ( e-mail only )__

 Gandi SAS ([read their privacy policy](https://contract.gandi.net/v5/contracts/36637/Privacy_Policy_SAS_1.1_en.pdf)) provides my mail server.
 It isn’t necessary to send me any e-mails to access my blog/content. **If you decide to contact me, you agree that me/Gandi SAS processes your personal data (e.g., name, e-mail address) to answer your request.** I do not use your e-mail address for marketing purposes or tracking.